Low FODMAP Salad with Chicken & Maple Dijon

 3. Add the rainbow!
 Like purple cabbage, orange carrots, red tomatoes, & creamy green avocado.
 Or use whatever veggies you have on hand.
 The more, the crunchier!

 5. Top it off with dressing.
-This rotisserie chicken salad goes perfectly with Maple Dijon Low FODMAP Salad Dressing, but you can drizzle on whatever you like.
+This rotisserie chicken salad goes perfectly with FODY Foods Maple Dijon Low FODMAP Salad Dressing, but you can drizzle on whatever you like, including my favorite Easy Homemade Viniagrette!

 Make this Rotisserie Chicken Salad with Avocado and Honey Mustard Dressing for a quick, easy, and nourishing lunch or dinner.

-What to serve with this Rotisserie Chicken Salad…
+What to serve with this Low FODMAP Salad…

-This rotisserie chicken salad is filling {and nourishing} enough to eat on it’s own, but if you want to complete your meal, serve it with fresh strawberries andย your favorite gluten-free rolls.
+This low FODMAP salad is filling, and nourishing enough, to eat on it’s own, but if you want to complete your meal, serve it with fresh strawberries and your favorite gluten-free rolls.
 Like my family’s all-time favorite, “Best Ever Rolls” aka Pao de Quejo or Brazillian Cheese Puffs.

 I promise you, they are well worth the few extra minutes it takes to make them!